Leon Jacobs

-Leon Jacobs (born October 3, 1995) is a Nigerian-American professional American football linebacker.
+Leon Jacobs (born October 3, 1995) is a Nigerian-American former professional football linebacker.
 He played college football at Wisconsin.
 The San Pedro native holds the record for most games played by a Football Bowl Subdivision player having played in 59 NCAA contests.

 Early life

 Jacobs was born in Nigeria, the oldest of four children of Theresa, a nurse, and Tony, an entrepreneur.
 He was given an Igbo name, Somgolie Nwude.
 His brother, Chibueze, played college basketball at Sacramento State.
 His family immigrated to California around the time that Jacobs began attending school.

 Jacobs played football as a freshman at Bishop Montgomery High School before quitting to focus on basketball.
 He did not resume playing football until he was a senior at Golden Valley High School in Santa Clarita, California.

 College career

 Jacobs attended and played college football at Wisconsin.
 In 2015, his season was ended by a foot injury after four games.
 He was granted a medical hardship waiver and extra year of eligibility.
 Until 2016 he had played exclusively at linebacker.
 He played both linebacker and fullback in 2016 and returned to just the defensive side of the ball in 2017 as the Badgers needed to replace linebackers T. J. Watt and Vince Biegel.